Coincheck heist sheds light on Japan's rush to create cryptocurrency rules

 “The FSA was quite relaxed on protecting consumers on things like cold wallets and hot wallets,” said the chief financial officer of a major Japanese cryptocurrency exchange.

 Policymakers across the world have grappled with how to deal with cryptocurrencies.
-Most have been sceptical about trade in digital assets.
+Most have been skeptical about trade in digital assets.

 U.S. regulators may ask Congress to legislate more oversight of digital money, the head of the Securities and Exchange Commission said this month.